smartdevicelink/sdl_evolution/proposals/0242-alert-style-subtle.md

 ## Proposed solution
 The proposed solution is to create a new RPC `SubtleAlert` that can be sent by developers to show a less prominent kind of Alert.

-### Functionality
-Functionally, this would be identical to the standard (prominent / modal) `Alert` style with the following exceptions:

 ### MOBILE_API Changes

 #### Capabilities Updates